cppservergit/apiserver-odbc/README.md

 ```

 Please restore these backups in your SQLServer development instance, DemoDB contains several tables to exercise different kinds of APIs, while TestDB contains the minimal security tables and the stored procedure `cpp_dblogin` to support an SQL-based login mechanism, so you can test API-Server++ JWT (JSON web token) implementation.
-You can use your own database for API testing, but for security purposes, TestDB is required, although it can be replaced later by your own security DB, as long as you provide a compatible `cpp_dblogin` stored procedure, more details will be provided in a forward section of this README.
+You can use your database for API testing, but for security purposes, TestDB is required, although it can be replaced later by your own security DB, as long as you provide a compatible `cpp_dblogin` stored procedure, more details will be provided in a forward section of this README.

 ## Build

-Retrieve latest version of API-Server++ ODBC
+Retrieve the latest version of API-Server++ ODBC
 ```
 git clone https://github.com/cppservergit/apiserver-odbc
 ```

-Navigate into API-Server++ directory
+Navigate into the API-Server++ directory
 ```
 cd apiserver-odbc
 ```